leklab/Azrael/README.md

 7.4 Enzymatic domains-computational scores & ClinVar-computational scores (**Supplementary Fig. 16c-f** in [BioRxiv](https://www.biorxiv.org/content/10.1101/2023.07.12.548370v3))
 7.5 gnomAD was updated to v4; we generated the gnomADv4-SMuRF figures. (**Fig. 3c,d** in [BioRxiv](https://www.biorxiv.org/content/10.1101/2023.07.12.548370v3))

 **8. SMuRF score generation:**
 This directory contains the scripts to process the output from DiMSum to generate SMuRF scores:
 8.1 Parsing variant count output from the Gargamel pipeline.
 8.2 Splitting the variant count into respective blocks.
 8.3 Replacing sites with no variant counts with the wild-type value
 8.4 Running DiMSum to combine scores from multiple replicates
 8.5 Formatting the output from DiMSum, perform confidence classification and normalization

 **9. Azrael plots (revised):**
 This directory contains the revised scripts that can be used to generate the following figures:
 9.1 Pair-wise replicate comparison (**Revised Figure S2H**).
 9.2.1 Variant types-SMuRF (**Revised Figures 2A and 2B**).
 9.2.2 ClinVar classification-SMuRF (**Revised Figures 3A, 3B, S3G, and S3H**).
 9.2.3 Enzymatic domains-SMuRF (**Revised Figures 5A-D and S7H**).
 9.3 gnomAD-SMuRF (**Revised Figures 2C, 2D, S3C, and S3D**).
 9.4.1 ROC of computational predictors and SMuRF (**Revised Figures 4A and 4B**).
 9.4.2 computational predictor score-SMuRF (**Revised Figures 4D, 4E, and S4B**).
 9.5 Phylop-SMuRF (**Revised Figures S3E and S3F**).
 9.6.1 Disease severity-SMuRF (**Revised Figures 3C and S3I**).
-9.6.2 Onset-SMuRF(**Revised Figure 3D**).
+9.6.2 Onset-SMuRF (**Revised Figure 3D**).
-9.6.3 CK values-SMuRF(**Revised Figures S3L**).
+9.6.3 CK values-SMuRF (**Revised Figures S3L**).
 9.6.4 ClinVar Disease annotation & the GRASP LGMD consortium figures (**Revised Figures S3J and S3K**).
 9.6.5 Cox proportional hazard test for SMuRF score vs age of onset.
 9.7 SMuRF & computational predictors pair-wise correlation heatmap (**Revised Figure S4A**).
 9.8 A potential SMuRF labeling of variants (**Revised Table 1**).
 9.9 SynVep-SMuRF (**Revised Figure S7F**).
-9.9 LoGoFunc-SMuRF (**Revised Figure S7G**).
+9.10 LoGoFunc-SMuRF (**Revised Figure S7G**).